-[1] It is longstanding law that the conduct of a lawyer admitted to practice in this jurisdiction is subject to the disciplinary authority of this jurisdiction to other lawyers who provide or offer to provide legal services in this jurisdiction is for the protection of the citizens of this jurisdiction.
+[1] It is longstanding law that the conduct of a lawyer admitted to practice in this jurisdiction is subject to the disciplinary authority of this jurisdiction.
+Extension of the disciplinary authority of this jurisdiction to other lawyers who provide or offer to provide legal services in this jurisdiction is for the protection of the citizens of this jurisdiction.
 Reciprocal enforcement of a jurisdiction's disciplinary findings and sanctions will further advance the purposes of this Rule.
 See, Rules 6 and 22, ABA Model Rules for Lawyer Disciplinary Enforcement.
 A lawyer who is subject to the disciplinary authority of this jurisdiction under Rule 8.5(a) appoints an official to be designated by this Court to receive service of process in this jurisdiction.
-The fact that the lawyer is subject to the disciplinary authority of this jurisdiction whether personal jurisdiction may be a servet over the lawyer for civil matters.
+The fact that the lawyer is subject to the disciplinary authority of this jurisdiction may be a factor in determining whether personal jurisdiction may be asserted over the lawyer for civil matters.